Sartaglo/tournamentorganizer/README.md

 - [x] Prevent teammates with the Muted role.
 - [x] Check registrations against a list of censored words.
 - [x] Manage player role on registrations.
+- [x] Log blacklist changes in a globally-dedicated channel.

 ## Version 4.0 Roadmap
 - [ ] Support existing registrants to easily swap between hosting and